Arne Halgjem

 Arne Halgjem (14 July 1871 – 17 January 1927) was a Norwegian temperance activist.

-He was born in Os, Hordaland.
+He was born in Os Municipality in Søndre Bergenhus county.
 After graduating from Stord Teachers' College in 1891, he was a schoolteacher in places such as Haugesund, Søgne and Bygland, working to propagate Landsmål.
 He was a schoolteacher until 1913, when he became director of Statens Filmkontroll to stamp out film censorship in Norway.